 G7™ is a proof-to-print process control method that allows you to reliably and efficiently match the visual appearance of the output from multiple printing devices.
 It works by defining the gray balance and NPDC curves in conjunction with the traditional method of measuring tonal value increase (TVI/dot gain) for each color.
-G7 can be applied to any type of printing, regardless of the type of ink or printing method, including electrostatic, inkjet, offset sheetfed, offset web, and flexo.
+G7 can be applied to any type of printing, regardless of the type of ink or printing method, including all types of digital, offset, flexo, gravure printing.

-It’s important to note that G7 is a process, not a standard.
-However, G7 qualification can help you achieve repeatable, consistent control over your production process by ensuring that your process colors are neutral and balanced, improving gray balance, and stabilizing color.
+It’s important to note that G7 is a widely-used process that can help you achieve repeatable, consistent control of tone reproduction and ensuring that your process colors are neutral and balanced, improving gray balance, and stabilizing color.

 The G7™ Master Printer program is managed by Idealliance®, a not-for-profit association of leading print and electronic media service providers and their technology partners.
 Idealliance offers G7 Master Qualification to printers who can prove they’re capable of performing to G7 specifications.
 Qualification must be done by a certified G7 Expert.

 Customers are looking for G7 Master Printers.
 Today we’ll look at how X-Rite’s Certified G7 Color Experts can help you achieve G7 compliance to stay competitive in the market.